Stove Testing

 The Water Boiling Test (WBT) is a laboratory test that evaluates stove performance while completing a standard task (boiling and simmering water) in a controlled environment to investigate the heat transfer and combustion efficiency of the stove.
 They are the easiest, quickest, and cheapest to conduct, but reveal the technical performance of a stove, not necessarily what it can achieve in real households.

-The Water Boiling Test (WBT) Version 4 is now open for public review and comment October 15 – December 18, 2009.
-For more information please visit http://www.pciaonline.org/testing/wbtcomment.
+The Water Boiling Test (WBT) Version 4 was open for public comment from October 15 – December 18, 2009 and is still under review.
+To read the comments received, please visit ../..//testing/wbtcomment.

 AttachmentSize